ajimoti/roles-and-permissions/README.md

     // ...
 }
 ```
-By importing the `Tarzancodes\RolesAndPermissions\HasRoles` trait and having the `BelongsToMany` relationship, a user can now be assigned roles on a merchant, and perform permissions associated with the roles they are assigned.
+By importing the `Ajimoti\RolesAndPermissions\HasRoles` trait and having the `BelongsToMany` relationship, a user can now be assigned roles on a merchant, and perform permissions associated with the roles they are assigned.

 After doing the above, the package provides a `of()` method that will be used to perform roles and permissions related logic on the pivot record.

-The `of()` method returns an instance of `Tarzancodes\RolesAndPermissions\Repositories\BelongsToManyRepository` class, which has the same methods used in the [Basic usage section](https://blah.com)
+The `of()` method returns an instance of `Ajimoti\RolesAndPermissions\Repositories\BelongsToManyRepository` class, which has the same methods used in the [Basic usage section](https://blah.com)

 `assign()`, `holds()`, `can()`, `hasRole()`, `authorize()`, `authorizeRole()`, and `removeRoles()`